salman-rafii/amazon_clone_flutter/README.md

 - Open pubspec.yaml
-- Run flutter pub get or click the download icon on the top right corner (VS Code).
+- Run flutter pub get or click the download icon on the top right corner (VS Code)